 Even if the proof system was split into a local and a global level in op. cit., the semantics was presented on a global level, only.
-In this note, we recast the semantics of [1] in a compositional way.
+In this paper, we recast the semantics of [4] to become compositional.
 This means, the operational semantics is described in two stages: first we define computations of a single instance, and afterwards specify rules for composing the behavior of sets of instances, where communication between different instances is synchronized by transition labels which uniquely identify the communication partners.
 The semantics serves as a stepping stone to a compositional proof-system.